 James leads WWF-Canada’s Science, Knowledge and Innovation team, which provides the core science expertise underpinning our work in Canada.
 A key function of James’ work is to identify new technologies and areas of research so that our conservation efforts in Canada are at the cutting edge.
-Most recently, he led WWF-Canada’s Wildlife Protection Assessment and was senior author of the 2017 Living Planet Report Canada.
+Most recently, he was senior author of the WWF-Canada’s flagship Living Planet Report Canada 2020.

 James has expert knowledge of conservation in Canada, including sustainable forest management, indicators and metrics of freshwater ecosystem health, and resilience of arctic ecosystems.
 He completed a B.Sc. at McGill University in 2005 with a specialization in conservation biology, and he has a post-graduate diploma in environmental impact assessment from Concordia University.